wolf-ed/java-tools/README.md

 * [Examples](#Examples)

 ## Introduction
-In this repository I will upload code in Java, to use in the future in other projects or simply to practice.
+In this repository I will upload tools coded by me in Java, to use in other projects or simply to practice.

 ## Authors
 * Ed Wolf